PrestaShop/docs/src/content/1.7/scale/optimizations.md

 ### 1) PHP

-PHP tuning is very important for your application’s performance, either you’re running PrestaShop or any other PHP software.
+PHP tuning is very important for your application’s performance, whether you’re running PrestaShop or any other PHP software.

 First, try to use PHP >=7 when possible.
 Hard work has been done on performance starting on this version and it will provide a nice speed boost to your shop!